syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

 This will create administrative interface for `User` model with default settings.

-Here is how default list view looks like:
+Here is how the default list view looks like:

     .. image:: images/quickstart/quickstart_4.png
         :width: 640